marc-ferre/nanomito/INTEGRATION_NOTES.md

 ## Migration Notes

 ### For Existing Workflows
-- `wf-subwf.sh` is now **deprecated** and archived to `Archive/` directory
+- `wf-subwf.sh` has been **removed** from the repository
-- Still functional for backward compatibility if needed
+- Still accessible in Git history (commits before v25.10.27)
 - All new submissions should use `submit_nanomito.sh` directly
-- Old scripts in queue will continue to work
+- To restore old version if needed: `git show 6fe53ae:Archive/wf-subwf.sh`

 ### Cleanup Tasks
 - [x] Update ~/nanomito/ on Genouest with `git pull` ✅
-- [x] Archive `wf-subwf.sh` to Archive/ directory ✅
+- [x] Remove Archive/ directory (using Git history instead) ✅
 - [x] Update TODO.md to mark integration complete ✅
-- [x] Update README.md to remove wf-subwf.sh references ✅
+- [x] Update README.md with Git history access instructions ✅

 ## Benefits